vatlab/vat-docs/content/Documentation/vtools_commands/use.md

 <details><summary> Examples: alternative ways to link range-based annotation databases</summary> There are 730 variants in the regular ref seq gene regions,

+    % vtools init -f use
     % vtools import V*_hg38.vcf --build hg38
+    % vtools use refGene
     % vtools select variant 'refGene.chr is not NULL' -c

     Counting variants: 21 1.3K/s in 00:00:00